BANKONPYTHAI/qubic-dev-kit/README.md

   This devkit is tailored for the madrid-2025 branch of the Qubic core repository (https://github.com/qubic/core/tree/madrid-2025).
 It includes the HM25 Smart Contract demo and works best with this setup.

 * Custom Smart Contracts:
   If you want to use your own Smart Contract (SC), start from the main Qubic core repository (https://github.com/qubic/core).
-You will need to:
+You will also need to:
   * Modify qubic-cli and the frontend to suit your SC.
+The qubic-cli will become your UI in command line, and it is a quick way to test your SC code in core.
   * Adjust the launch scripts (e.g., deploy.sh) as necessary.

 ---